Hi Leveraged Mamas! Today I hope to shed some light on a rather insidious reason you might never escape debt.

 Let me briefly explain the debt cycle, and how I think it traps you:

 Advertising is really good at making you think you need something.
-That’s what advertising is designed to do, and what it does very effectively.
+It's designed to do this, and it's very effective.

 We always need something.